DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 If Graylog is enabled, logs will be forwarded to whichever Graylog instance the configuration addresses.
 By default this is the main Diamond instance, which can be accessed via [graylog.diamond.ac.uk](https://graylog.diamond.ac.uk/)

 If your BlueAPI server is running on the cluster, stdout is likely being forwarded to the above Graylog instance.

+# Log Message Structure

+When structured logging via Graylog is enabled, BlueAPI will bundle the log message and instrument name (e.g. i22) into a JSON blob.
+Also included is other standard logging data, such as a timestamp.